intel-realsense-extension-for-scratch/public/readme.md

 Big thanks to:
-Kreg Hanning, MIT Scratch developer, for supporting us in our journey.
+- Kreg Hanning for supporting us in our journey.
-And all other developers who helped getting here:
+<br>And all other developers who helped getting here:
 - Omer Goshen
 - Moria Ilan-Navi
-- Yossi Avitan
+- Yossi Avital
 - Yinon Oshrat